andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Ministry staff
     - Military
     - Police or internal security
-    - Other
+    - Other:
     - We have no contact with government officials
     - Don't know

-*Q4.7*: How often is your organization required to report to the government of `country_name`?
+*Q4.8*: How often is your organization required to report to the government of `target_country`?

 :   Single answer